andyet/andyet-express-auth/README.md

-# And Bang auth middleware for Express.js
+# &yet auth middleware for Express.js

 World's simplest OAuth.

-1. Sign up for an And Bang account at https://andbang.com
+1. Sign up for an &yet account at https://apps.andyet.com
-2. Register your application at https://accounts.andbang.com/developer
+2. Register your application at https://apps.andyet.com/developer

-   When setting your redirect URL, make sure your path is `/auth/andbang/callback`.
+   When setting your redirect URL, make sure your path is `/auth/andyet/callback`.
-   For example: `localhost:9000/auth/andbang/callback`
+   For example: `localhost:9000/auth/andyet/callback`

 3. Copy your app's client ID and secret, and insert them into the middleware's constructor, like in the example below.